Table of Contents

 Linear Attribution Model

 Linear attribution assigns equal credit to every touchpoint in the customer journey.
-If a prospect engages with five different campaigns before converting, each receives 20% attribution credit.

-Best For: Organizations seeking balanced visibility across all marketing activities
+Best For: Organizations seeking balanced visibility across all marketing activities and content interactions

 Limitations: May dilute the impact of high-value touchpoints by treating awareness-stage content equally with sales-qualified demos